Patterns behind Chaos: Forecasting Data Movement for Efficient Large-Scale MoE LLM Inference: MoE Profiling and System Insights

 As shown in \autoref{fig:2_intro}(b), we analyze spatial patterns in expert selection for both single-expert activation imbalance and expert pair co-activation affinity.
 For single experts, we examine statistical skewness and the factors affecting each expert's activation.
 For expert pairs, we analyze co-activation properties across all two-expert combinations.

-\subsubsection{Single Expert Activation Imbalance}
+\subsubsection{\textbf{Single Expert Activation Imbalance}}

-\textbf{\emph{(Ob4)}}\\ We examine expert selection frequency at each layer, presenting results for layer 7 of Llama4 in \autoref{fig:profile-single-expert}.
-After normalizing selection counts by the average, we observe pronounced skewness where a subset of experts are activated over 16 times more frequently than average.
+\textbf{\emph{(Ob4)}}\\ We examine expert selection frequency at each layer, presenting results for layer 7 of Llama4 in~\autoref{fig:profile-single-expert}.
+We observe pronounced skewness where a subset of experts is activated over 16 times more frequently than average.
 This workload imbalance suggests system designs should duplicate or decentralize frequently used experts.

 To investigate selection patterns across different tasks, we analyze all 57 MMLU subjects spanning diverse fields, including biology, history, and math, etc~\cite{mmlu}. \autoref{fig:profile-single-expert}(b) shows the top 10 most popular experts for each subject.
 Horizontal bright lines indicate certain experts are consistently activated regardless of subject, while remaining popular experts vary significantly between subjects, demonstrating both overlap and distinction in task-based expert selection.